ADD CONDITION

 Warnings and Precautions

-In the event of accidental ingestion, immediate medical assistance should be sought by contacting a physician or the Poison Control Center at 1-800-222-1222.
+In the event of accidental ingestion, immediate medical assistance is required.
+Patients should be instructed to contact a physician or the Poison Control Center at 1-800-222-1222 without delay.

 Side Effects

-Patients are advised to discontinue use and consult a healthcare professional if their condition worsens, if symptoms persist for more than 7 days, or if symptoms clear up and then recur within a few days.
-For those who are pregnant or breastfeeding, it is recommended to seek advice from a health professional before using the product.
+In clinical practice, patients are advised to discontinue use and consult a healthcare professional if their condition worsens, if symptoms persist for more than 7 days, or if symptoms resolve and then recur within a few days.

-This product should be kept out of reach of children.
-In the event of accidental ingestion, immediate medical assistance should be sought by contacting a physician or the Poison Control Center at 1-800-222-1222.
+Furthermore, this product should be kept out of reach of children.
+In the event of accidental ingestion, it is imperative to seek medical assistance immediately by contacting a physician or the Poison Control Center at 1-800-222-1222.

 Drug Interactions